Femijay-code/splunk-log-analysis/aws-frothly-incident-investigation/README.md

    - File Name: `OPEN_BUCKET_PLEASE_FIX.txt`

-6. **What is the size (in mb) of the .tar.gz file that was successfully uploaded into the S3 bucket while it was publicly accessible?**
+6. **What is the size (in MB) of the `.tar.gz` file that was successfully uploaded into the S3 bucket while it was publicly accessible?**

    - Size: `2.93 MB`